 Thanks for writing.
 I’ll of course be happy to address your question.
 However, before I do, I must address the apparent, overall context of your concern:

-Now, with this established, I will address the development of the current Roman Catholic practice of withholding the Eucharist from infants and very young children –a practice which obviously differs from the current Byzantine practice, where a tiny morsel of the Eucharist is given to infants when they are Baptized.
-But, in doing so, I must dispute several claims made by Fr.
-Taft, who unfortunately has bought into some modernist-liberal historical revisionism, and who paints with entirely too broad a brush.
+The development of the current Roman Catholic pastoral practice of withholding the Eucharist from infants and very young children – is a practice differs from the current Byzantine practice, where a tiny morsel of the Eucharist is given to infants when they are Baptized.
+However, I must dispute several claims made by Fr.
+Taft, who unfortunately has bought in some modernist-liberal historical revisionism, and who paints with entirely too broad a brush.
 Indeed, Fr.
 Taft is apparently under the impression that this issue can be classified as a “Western” practice differing from an “Eastern” practice –as if the entire West chose to administer the Eucharist in one way, whereas the entire East chose to do it in another way.
 Yet, this is not the case.
 The historical reality is far more complicated and diverse.
 And the best way to explore this is to begin with the current Byzantine practice, in which (as I said) the Eucharist is first given to infants at the time of their Baptisms.

-And so, needless to say, if a certain city-church did not even Baptize infants, it obviously did not give these infants the Eucharist either!
-This goes without saying; and it illustrates the obvious historical fact that the current Byzantine practice was not the universal practice of the ancient Church. …Nor could it become common practice in the East until the practice of actually Baptizing infants became universally accepted.
+If a certain city-church did not even Baptize infants, it obviously did not give these infants the Eucharist either!
+This goes without saying; and it illustrates the historical fact that the current Byzantine practice was not the universal practice of the ancient Church. …Nor could it become common practice in the East until the practice of actually Baptizing infants became universally accepted.
 And, again, this was true in both the East and in the West.

 Now, as with the East, the West also underwent a development of its own.
 In many places in the West (not all) the Eucharist was administered to infants.
 And, as Fr.
 Taft says, there was a common practice of giving only the Precious Blood to the infants, for fear that they would spit out the Eucharistic Bread.
 However, this Western practice developed very early; even proceeding the time of Constantine.
 For, in the A.D.
 250’s, we have St. Cyprian of Carthage (in [western] North Africa) relating a story that depicts the practice in the church of Carthage in his day.
 He writes: